scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/microbit/subscribe_microbit.md

 # Using BBC micro:bit to subscribe to topics
-Before programming and subscribing to topics on MakerCloud, the user must first connect the micro:bit to the Maker Cloud via MQTT.
+Before programming and subscribing to topics on MakerCloud, the user must first connect the micro:bit to the MakerCloud via MQTT.
 For instructions, refer to the following link.
 [Use BBC micro:bit to connect to MakerCloud](../../ch4_connect/microbit/connect_microbit.md)

 [TOC]